100 Funny Trivia Questions and Answers Printable Quizzes

 Hawaii

-22. Potato chips were invented by mistakes by George Crum, a chef at the Carey Moon Lake House in Saratoga Springs, how?
+22. Potato chips were invented by mistake by George Crum, a chef at the Carey Moon Lake House in Saratoga Springs, how?

 What they were trying to make: A plate of fried potato